pwillia7/salesforce_case_helper/README.md

 * Updated title for more information while not in tab

 ###To install:
 ######ATTENTION - Before you install disable the previous greasemonkey/tampermonkey script from your browser.
+You will also need to define your signature in the script if you wish to use this feature.

 1. Clone this repo using git or download the repo in a zip using the link in the right pane.